vishalkirtisharma/ML-AI/README.md

 The dataset used for this model is `50_Startups.csv`, which contains information about various startups and their respective features.

+## Polynomial Regression
+Polynomial regression is a form of regression analysis in which the relationship between the independent variable \(x\) and the dependent variable \(y\) is modeled as an \(n\)th degree polynomial.
+This model is useful for capturing non-linear relationships in the data.

+In this project, polynomial regression is implemented to predict salaries based on position levels.
+The dataset used for this model is `Position_Salaries.csv`, which contains information about various positions and their corresponding salaries.

+Polynomial regression can provide a better fit for the data compared to simple linear regression when the relationship is not linear.

 ## Future Additions

 This section will be updated with additional models and functionalities as the project expands.
 Future models may include decision trees and more.